Fatjon-Gash1/dotfiles/README.md

 # My Arch Linux ~/Dotfiles

 Explore my dotfiles and add what you like into your own X11 Arch setup.
-If you have any questions, comments or suggestions, feel free to open an issue or PR!

 Enjoy this configuration! 🙂 🚀